 Epidemiological data refers to the US, unless otherwise specified.

-A suspected diagnosisis is based on a positive family history according to the Amsterdam II criteria.
+Lynch syndrome should be suspected if there is a positive family history based on the Amsterdam II criteria.
 Genetic testing confirms the diagnosis.

 The Amsterdam II criteria are used to identify individuals who are likely to be mutation carriers for Lynch syndrome.

 |Amsterdam II criteria|